fischerling/B12-monitor/README.md

 # B12 Monitor

-Collect and visualize the free slot of B12 climbing gym.
+Collect and visualize the free slot of B12 and other climbing gym.

 ## Requirements